-Antony M. Eminowicz, Esq is a dual-qualified attorney, licensed to practice in both New York as well as England and Wales.
+Antony M. Eminowicz, PLLC is a dual-qualified attorney, licensed to practice in both New York as well as England and Wales.
 He earned his Master of Laws Degree from Albany Law School and is a member of the New York Bar.
 He has over 10 years of experience dealing with elder law and estate planning issues.

 - preparation of wills and trusts

 - incapacity planning, including powers of attorney and advance directives

 - assisting individuals in qualifying for long-term care assistance programs such as Medicaid and Veterans Benefits

 - advocating for parents with children of special needs against school districts

 He is on the committee for Special Needs Planning of the New York State Bar Association and is also a member of the New York State Bar Association’s Elder Law Section and Trust and Estates Section, as well as the Ulster County Bar Association.